HL7/fhir-pacio-adi/input/pagecontent/index.md

         <ul>
             <li>Patient Stories and Personas: Patient stories and personas give context to the data exchange standards detailed in the technical areas of the IG.
 They allow the non-technical reader to envision situations in which the IGs provisions would apply, and ensure that the IG meets the intended needs for exchange of this type of information.</li>
             <li>Use Cases: A use case is a list of technical actions or event steps typically defining the interactions between a role and a system to achieve a goal.
 The actor can be a human or other external system.
 Technical scenarios that describe systems interactions between technical actors to implement the use case.</li>
+            <li>General Guidance: Information about the structure and relationships between the profiles in this guide.</li>
-            <li>General Guidance: Information about conformance to the guide including Must Support requirements, document signatures, and document workflow.</li>
+            <li>Formal Specification: Information about conformance to the guide including Must Support requirements, document signatures, and document workflow.</li>
             <li>Security: General security requirements and recommendations for HL7 FHIR® ADI Implementation Guide actors, including authentication, authorization, and logging requirements and guidance.</li>
             <!-- TODO <li>About ADI Examples: Descriptive examples that demonstrate the use of ADI profiles and exchange mechanisms.</li>-->
         </ul>